o3de/o3de.org/content/docs/userguide/cpp-best-practices-lumberyard.md

+description: ' Learn best practices for using the C++ programming language in &ALYlong;. '
+slug: cpp-best-practices-lumberyard
+title: C++ Best Practices for &ALYlong;
+---
 # C\+\+ Best Practices for Amazon Lumberyard<a name="cpp-best-practices-lumberyard"></a>

 The following topics present some best practice coding patterns that Lumberyard engineers have found helpful for writing high quality code\.
 Because of the complexity of C\+\+ and the variety of ways it is used in Lumberyard, consider these guidelines as suggestions rather than a formal standard\.